 When you travel to the DPRK with us you are legally entering the country as a tourist, and therefore must obey the local laws to ensure your safety, and that of the group.
 Breaking the rules is when safety becomes compromised.
 But, based on our experience of running tours for the last 24 years, as well as our continual consultations with those inside and outside of the country with valuable input on these matters, if no rules are broken there will be no issue with tour safety, or how you are treated.

-Please familiarise yourself with your government's advice before booking a tour as it involves a very explicit warning to US citizens not to travel to North Korea, and it is only right and proper that you are fully aware of that statement, and its content, when making the decision to travel with us.
+However, we believe it's important that you familiarise yourself with your own government's position before booking a tour as many of them involve advice against all but essential travel, and it is only right and proper that you are fully aware of those statements, and their content, when making the decision to travel with us.
+See, for example, the British Government's latest advice, reacting to the latest sabre-rattling and heightened rhetoric, here:

 However, as we cover on our website, and via email, and in the information we send out after receiving your booking, as well as at the mandatory pre-tour briefing — it is *very* important to note that offences that would be considered trivial in other countries can incur very severe penalties in North Korea, particularly actions the authorities deem to be disrespectful towards the North Korean leadership or government, or those involving religion.